-During the fiscal quarter ended February 28, 2009, there was a decline in the market value of the Company's stock as well as significant deterioration in general economic conditions.
-The decline in the Company's market capitalization prompted the Company's management to conduct a goodwill analysis, in accordance with the provisions of SFAS No. 142, to determine if an impairment of goodwill existed.
+In addition, during the fiscal quarter ended February 28, 2009, there was a decline in the market value of the Company's stock as well as significant deterioration in general economic conditions.
+The decline in the Company's market capitalization prompted the Company's management to conduct a goodwill analysis, in accordance with US GAAP, to determine if an impairment of goodwill existed.
 Based on the outcome of the Company's analysis, it concluded that no impairment existed as of February 28, 2009.